 He began working in conservation as an intern for the Waukesha County Land Conservancy to help prepare the organization for Land Trust Alliance accreditation, working his way into a land protection and finance leadership position, and was hired as a manager half a year later.

 Nathaniel began his education at the University of Wisconsin-Madison in business and later graduated from Northland College with a BS in biology.
-He has experience with property analysis and evaluation, conservation planning, land acquisitions, landowner contacts, and financial planning, analysis and management.
+He has experience with property analysis and evaluation, conservation planning, land acquisitions, and financial planning, analysis and management.